I’m going to be up front with you: This one’s a bit weirder than usual.

 Then again, as with electronic voice phenomena and the issue of “priming” listeners to hear what you want them to hear, there’s always the possibility that Mondai Girl (Reversed) is just a bunch of gibberish, given meaning by a random YouTube video.
 It’s also curious indeed that the reversed message would be in English, while the song itself is Japanese.

 But what can I say?
-This is Stranger Dimensions — where reality is whatever you want it to be, and weird is the order of the day.
+This is Stranger Dimensions — where reality is whatever you want it to be.